JYewman/gs-3dprint/docs/source/index.rst

 This documentation includes setup guides, maintenance, 3D Printing configuration guides and troubleshooting guides.

-Check out the :doc:`Ultimaker 3` section for further information on the Ultimaker 3 Extended.
+Check out the :doc:`um3` section for further information on the Ultimaker 3 Extended.

-Check out the :doc:`XYZ Printing 1.0 Pro` section for further information on the XYZ Prining 1.0 Pro.
+Check out the :doc:`xyzprinting` section for further information on the XYZ Prining 1.0 Pro.

 .. note::